Do you know the history of the Erie Canal? Well, if not, no worries! Here’s a quick recap:

 - Get on the water: Take a walking tour through Brockport – go for a continuous stroll or walk one of the trail’s “segments.”

 - Fun things to do: Celebrate the dynamic presence of African culture in America through performances by the Sankofa African Dance and Drum Ensemble.
 Performances run throughout April at SUNY Brockport.
+Check out the Brockport Welcome Center on the Erie Canal, which featured a fully accessible kayak launch, as well as a new pedestrian bridge (opening spring 2025).

 - Lodging: Recharge with a good night’s rest at the Hampton Inn Brockport.